 Prior to the beginning of classes, all students will be tested and placed at the appropriate level.
 Changes can be made if a student progresses at a faster rate or shows different learning needs.
 Advanced students may have the opportunity to enroll in short courses specially designed for them.
 Universal provides instruction in Spanish in a relaxed and friendly atmosphere.
 Instructors are all native speakers with university degrees and experience in teaching Spanish as a second language.

-Prior to submitting your application to the ECC Office of International Student Services and Study Abroad, please make an appointment with Beth Santell in the Counseling Department to select preliminary courses and review your educational plan.
-An appointment can be made by calling the Counseling Department at 847-214-7390 or by visiting building B, room B120.
+Prior to submitting your application to the ECC Center for International Education and Programs, please make an appointment with Sean Jensen in the Academic Advising Department to select preliminary courses and review your educational plan.
+An appointment can be made by calling the Academic Advising Department at 847-214-7390 or by visiting building B, room B120.

 Lodging and Meals